 Lisbon is not necessarily the first city you think of visiting when planning a trip to Europe.
 It’s no London, Paris or Rome with world class monuments or famous museums.
 Lisbon has never claimed to be this type of European capital city but it doesn’t mean it has any less to offer.
 In fact, Lisbon has so much to offer, it’s surprising it hasn’t been popular for longer.
 Located on the western edge of southern Europe, this Portuguese capital sits just off the Atlantic Ocean and offers amazing landscapes, architecture, culture, beaches and more.
 The weather is mild year round and it’s easily the least expensive capital city in Western Europe.
 While the gay scene is smaller than other major cities, it’s still very developed and has a lot to offer for any LGBT traveler.

 Table of Contents

 5. Gay Tours in Lisbon

 Lisbon is a fantastic destination and has enough attractions in and around the city to keep you busy for days.
-You should probably spend at least 3 days in Lisbon and perhaps more if you plan to make any day trips outside of the city, which is definitely recommended!
+You could easily spend a week or two in Lisbon visiting the numerous monuments, lookout points, historic plazas, museums, beaches and parks.
+You should probably spend at least 3 days in and perhaps more if you plan to make any day trips outside of the city, which is definitely recommended!
 Peak travel season is March through November but even winters are mild with average temps between 10-15C – much warmer than most European destinations this time of year.

 You can download the Gay Lisbon guide for free.
 Just provide your email address and we’ll email you a PDF.